Get Started Today with LinkedIn for Your Business or Personal Brand

 The diagram below shows the LinkedIn journey, which is an online seminar series and concept I’ve designed based on hundreds of conversations with professionals around Australia who are trying to get their head around LinkedIn and better understand how to leverage it for their business.
-As a LinkedIn specialist trainer and independent LinkedIn consultant, I spend a lot of time with people showing them how to use LinkedIn to grow their business.
+As a LinkedIn specialist trainer and independent LinkedIn consultant, I spend a lot of time with people showing them how to use LinkedIn to grow their business and develop their personal brand online.
 I really enjoy partnering with individuals and organisations on this journey.

-I delivered the first of Think Bespoke’s online seminar series earlier this year, which distilled my learnings from 100s of LinkedIn consultations and strategy sessions to help answer your LinkedIn questions.
-My aim is to provide practical tips on how to grow your business with LinkedIn.
-Below I’ve detailed some of the key areas that people misunderstand or ask me about to help you better understand what role LinkedIn can play in your own business journey.
+Think Bespoke’s online resources distil my learnings from 100s of LinkedIn consultations and strategy sessions to help answer your LinkedIn questions.
+My aim is to provide practical tips on how to achieve your professional goals with LinkedIn.
+Below I’ve detailed some of the key areas that people misunderstand or ask me about to help you better understand what role LinkedIn can play in your own business and career journey.

-Please read the following insights as a great first step in knowing how to get started with LinkedIn for your business.
-If you’d like to register for more information about Think Bespoke’s upcoming online seminar series, please contact us here.
+Please read the following insights as a great first step in knowing how to get started with LinkedIn.
+And visit our online resource centre here.